JoeyShapiro/Cherry/README.md

 just do a simple db thing. can store forever, who cares https://www.captaincodeman.com/re-creating-the-sveltekit-session-store

+i guess i shouldnt do foreach svelte stuff how can i only do some stuff on the client i think i have it divided decently now

 ## TODO
 - [ ] debug vs prod
 - [ ] basic site